neil-sriv/blog/ns-blog/content/tech/hugo.md

   </blockquote>
 {{ end }}
 ```
 ### pagination - bless [jmooring](https://github.com/jmooring)

 ### shortcodes or longcodes
 it's truly insane to me that ``
 ### anything else?
+I am not sure if there is anchor link support in `hugo` but I love that experience in industry document editing tools like `confluence` and `quip`.

 the only annoying part of the workflow left at this point (besides any site framework changes), is that in order to actually publish a new post, I have to move the content from my editor, `obsidian`, to my `hugo` git repository and push my changes. it may be possible to use `rsync` or symlinks to link my `obsidian` content directory directly to a directory in my blog repo, but I'm thinking about exploring ways to access my `obsidian` synced vaults via an API.

 I think it'd be a fun challenge to somehow set up `bluesky` comments on my blog posts, I've seen others do something similar a few times but haven't looked into it.